Google Alternatives: Search Engines, E-Mail, Analytics and other Tools

 I still use many Google tools on others projects but I will gradually “sunset” the Google addiction.
 I do it gradually though!

-Are You Giving up the Bad Habit of Using Google?
+Are You Giving up Googling?

 It’s like giving up a bad habit, smoking or drinking alcohol.
 While at it it’s difficult but afterwards you feel much better.
 Giving up Googling is even easier.

 You don’t have to boycott Google.
 It’s like the occasional beer with friends, it’s OK.
 I have to use Google tools for my work.